LemmyNet/lemmy-ansible/README.md

 Since version `1.1.0` we no longer default to using `main` but use tags to make sure deployments are versioned.
 With every new release all migration steps shall be written below so make sure you check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last read.

+### Upgrading to 1.3.0 (Lemmy 0.19.0 & pictrs-0.4.7)

+This is a major change and has required reading! tl;dr

+- Lemmy has been upgraded to 0.19.0
+- pict-rs has been upgraded to 0.4.7
+  - pict-rs has not been integrated with postgres yet
+- "Optional Modules" are now available to be added to your lemmy install as provided by the community.
+  - The first being pictrs-safety

+#### Steps

+- Prepare to have downtime as the database needs to perform migrations!
+- Run `git pull && git checkout 1.3.0`
+- Run your regular deployment.
+Example: `ansible-playbook -i inventory/hosts lemmy.yml --become`
+- Lemmy will now be down!
+In testing this takes from 20 to 60 minutes.
+  - If you are bored you can ssh into your server, and check the logs on postgres for updates
+  - `docker compose logs -f postgres` while ssh'd and in your Lemmy directory

+#### Update your pict-rs sled-database (Optional)

+If you are happy for pict-rs to be down _for a while_ go straight to our `1.3.1` git tag which updates pictrs to 0.5.0.
+Otherwise keep reading.
+Starting with 0.5.0 your database will automatically upgrade to the latest version, which will cause downtime for your users.
+As such there is an intermediary step where you can upgrade your database in the background to prepare for 0.5 (Reference documentation)[https://git.asonix.dog/asonix/pict-rs/releases#user-content-upgrade-preparation-endpoint].
+This ensure no-one is caught out by unforseen downtime of multiple services.

+Once you have deployed lemmy-ansible `1.3.0` tag, please continue (if you want):

+- Take note of what your pict-rs API Key is under `vars.yml`
+- Take note of what your docker network name is.
+(It's normally the domain without any extra characters)
+  - You should be able to find it via: `docker network ls | grep _default` if in doubt.
+- Run the following command replacing `api-key` with the pict-rs api key, & `youdomain` with the network name.
+- `docker run --network yourdomain_default --rm curlimages/curl:8.5.0 --silent -XPOST -H'X-Api-Token: api-key' 'http://pictrs:8080/internal/prepare_upgrade'`
+- This will start the background process updating your database from 0.4 to 0.5 compatible.

+This is only Optional, and takes a shorter amount of time than the Lemmy database upgrade, but on huge installations it may take a lot longer.

+#### Optional Module(s)

+Our first optional module is [pictrs-safety](https://github.com/db0/pictrs-safety).
+See the repo linked for more information, especially for integration with pictrs (which is what it is for) Thanks to @db0 for their contribution.
+See the `pictrs_safety_env_vars` under `examples/vars.yml` for relevant options (and the two password variables)
+To enable this module to be used you must ADD `pictrs_safety: true` to your `vars.yml`.

 ### Upgrading to 1.2.1 (Lemmy 0.18.5)

 This is a minor change which fixes the issue with the Postgres container not using the `customPostgres.conf` file.